opencog/learn/README-Vision.md

 not a Euclidean N-dimensional space: it is the result of a hierarchical combination of filters.
 The learning occurs in this abstract space.

-However, for intial proof-of-concept, it is best to avoid the above complexity.
+However, for initial proof-of-concept, it is best to avoid the above complexity.
 The proof of concept needs to show that shape grammars exist, and that a reasonable pipeline can be built to find them.

 The Competition: Neural Nets
 ----------------------------
 The competition here is very much the  deep-learning, neural net industry.
-As competition, they are far, far ahead, tehcnologically.
+As competition, they are far, far ahead, technologically.
 The theory is well-developed, the libraries are sophisticated, they run on massive cloud computers and are able to tackle huge datasets, including video.
 By comparison, the examples above are simplistic.